plone/plone.api/src/plone/api/docs/index.rst

 Design decisions
 ================

-Ideally we want the API to behave like a dict.
-In this way you don't have to remember method names that do CRUD.
-You just use the API like you'd use any dict.
+Ideally we want the API to behave 'pythonic', i.e. like a dict or set where appropriate.
+This way developers don't have to remember method names that support CRUD of things like users, groups, resources and content.

-However the underlying APIs that plone.api is using (like portal_memberdata, ...) are not perfect.
-For tasks where we cannot yet support dict-like API, we add convenience methods.
-When the underlying APIs get fixed, we will change the documentation to point to using the dict-like access and we'll deprecate the convenience methods.
+However, Plone's underlying APIs (like `portal_memberdata` etc) are mostly not following the same approach.
+For tasks where no 'pythonic' API exists (yet) convenience methods are provided.
+These should be considered to be temporary or rather transitional, i.e. when the underlying APIs get "fixed", the practices recommended by i:mode:`plone.api` will be adjusted accordingly and the convenience methods will be deprecated.

 For example, changing a password.
 Ideally we want the code to look like this: